Science, Technology, Engineering and Maths

 Science, Technology, Engineering and Maths (STEM) Club started this year with Year 6 making some amazing catapults and trebuchets using their design and problem solving skills.

-This week, we have been putting what we already know about aerodynamics into practice!
+Putting what we already know about aerodynamics into practice!
 The challenge: get a balloon to travel in a straight line from one side of the room to the other.
 To help them, the young engineers used only string, paper, tape and of course a balloon and had to work out how to improve the speed and distance of their balloon rockets.

 Our challenge: make the ‘best’ bubble